golincode/golin-code-academy/creating-websites/hour-1/html-hour-1.md

 - HTML tags come in all kinds of flavours
 - Text : **Bold**, #Heading, [Link](https://www.youtube.com/watch?v=BROWqjuTM0g), _Emphasised_, Superscript etc.
 - Formatting : Paragraph, Lists
-- Semantics : Body, Header, Footer
+- Tags like : Body, Header, Footer all have a proper meaning, and should only be used in the correct place.

-###What we're going to cover today;
+###General Knowledge;

 - Creating a heading.
 We use the heading tag name (h1) and stick it inside <>.
 Once we've finished the tag, we close it with a / and the tag name, again inside <>